UKPLab/PeerQA/README.md

 ```bash
 uv run generate.py --model=llama-8B-instruct --prompt_selection=answerability-rag --context_setting=gold
 ```
-2. Run the answerability evaluation, and set the `--generation_file` argument to the path of the generated answers from the previous step (here we use the rag setup with gold paragraphs as an example).
+2. Run the answerability evaluation and set the `--generation_file` argument to the path of the generated answers from the previous step (here, we use the rag setup with gold paragraphs as an example).
 ```bash
 uv run generations_evaluate_answerability.py --generation_file=out/generations-llama-8B-instruct-8k-answerability-rag-gold.jsonl
 ```